Book Report Vs. Book Review (Differences and Similarities)

-- use of language.
+- use of language

-Think of yourself as "checking" the author's work and reviewing it as you would be a peer or in some respects as a teacher would for a student.
-Though you should not be so much concerned about the technical setup of the book as you should be about how well of a job the author did in conveying the message and achieving the purpose of the book.
-Additionally, note any significant flaws in the author's general writing ability and highlight their strengths; for example, a strength would be any area in which the author did an exceptional job exhibiting his point to the reader.
+Think of it as "checking" the author's work and reviewing it as you would be a peer or, in some respects, as a teacher would for a student.
+Though you should not be as much concerned about the technical setup as you should be about how well of a job the author did when writing a book conveying the message and achieving the purpose of their writing.

-because it is primarily a summary.
-If asked to write a review the reviewer may extend the summary section a bit too far and include details that do not support his or her argument (to persuade the reader one way or the other).
-And likewise, when writing a book report the writer should be cautious of not inserting too much opinion and thus losing the main focus of the report which is to relay factual information.
+A lot of the confusion usually lies with the book review.
+It's not difficult for many people to write a report because it is primarily a summary.
+If asked to write a review, the student may extend the summary section a bit too far and include details that do not support their argument (to persuade the reader one way or the other).
+Likewise, when doing a report, the writer should be cautious of not inserting too much opinion and losing the focus which is to relay factual information.